Last updated: May 2, 2026

 Source and formula hierarchy

-Where a page depends on a standard formula, we prioritize established finance, accounting, or operations methods.
+Where a page depends on a standard formula, we prioritize established finance, accounting, operations, or browser documentation methods.
 Where inputs vary by user context, we present the result as an estimate and ask users to verify assumptions before acting.

 Examples and interpretation